GRE General Test Overview

 Verbal Reasoning Section

-Verbal Reasoning questions appear in several formats, each of which is discussed in detail in the corresponding sections linked to below.
-About half of the measure requires you to read passages and answer questions on those passages.
-The other half requires you to read, interpret and complete existing sentences, groups of sentences or paragraphs.
+Verbal Reasoning questions appear in several formats, each discussed in detail in the corresponding sections.
+About half of the measure requires reading and answering questions on those passages.
+The other half requires reading, interpreting, and completing existing sentences, groups of sentences, or paragraphs.

 The GRE Verbal Reasoning section tests your ability to: